-Are you considering welcoming a pet into your family?
+Are you considering welcoming a pet or emotional support animal into your family?
 There are a lot of things you should do first to make sure it’s the best experience for everyone, especially your pet.
 Keep reading for five things to do before you bring your new pet home.

 1.)
 Be Financially Prepared